borg286/sevtech2/README.md

 Feel free to add comments, and propose changes [here](https://docs.google.com/document/d/1HQGPm90MVyieiiEkTPyfXIDBAvSkOAAQOoicTzFpmt0/comment).

+### Performance tips:

+* Don't allocate more memory than needed.
+The standard pack shouldn’t need more than 4GB of RAM allocated.

+* Custom java arguments for garbage collection: -XX:+UseG1GC -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M

+* Disabling certain mods can improve performance:

+    * Better foliage - This mod makes leaves and grass appear more complex.

+    * Fancy block particles - Replaces breaking blocks into a 3D variant.

+    * Smooth font - Replaces the standard font.

+* Install optifine to finetune the graphical experience you want to have: [https://optifine.net/downloads](https://optifine.net/downloads)

+    * Some people report invisible blocks when using optifine, in **config/thebetweenlands/config.cfg** change **B:fullbright_blocks=true** to **false**.

+* Twilight Forest tweaks (config/twilightforest.cfg) :

+    * Set **B:leavesFullCube=true** to **false** to decrease FPS stuttering.

 ### Seeds

--3503285926045735642	village (east), bone blocks, river, animals, swamp with shoggoth lair, shadow biome all somewhat near spawn point.
+-3503285926045735642  (pre 3.0.5)  village (east), bone blocks, river, animals, swamp with shoggoth lair, shadow biome all somewhat near spawn point.

--115227398    Start in AbyssalCraft biome, close village to NW (Another South of that one), nice open area to the east with river biome, large forest and lots of animals.
+-115227398    (pre 3.0.5)  Start in AbyssalCraft biome, close village to NW (Another South of that one), nice open area to the east with river biome, large forest and lots of animals.
 Another village north on other side of tall hills across grassy plains with lots of streaming water..

--8872794606572219902     Spawn next to Laketown (village in middle of lake).
+-8872794606572219902   (3.0.4)  Spawn next to Laketown (village in middle of lake).
 High flat mountain at your back for strong star light with a tin vein.
 On other side of lake is a large flat area with **large **bone structure VERY nearby, Eucalyptus and a Mulberry tree, 2 coal, 2 copper veins, 1 gold.
 Lapis on island next to village.
 Majority of lake is only 1 block deep, making easy access to gravel, salt, sand, and clay.
 Nearby big hole(y=51 @ base) with Copper cluster.
 Snow mountain nearby (Build up 20+ blocks on peak for easy access to ceiling of The Beneath).

-### Ore distributions:
+### Ore distributions (as of 3.0.6):

 <table>
   <tr>